hal-platform/hal/README.md

 For Kraken configuration sent to Consul.
 This encryption method requires **libsodium** and uses `QuickenMessagePackage`.

-Kraken configuration is encrypted while at rest in the HAL db.
+Kraken configuration is encrypted while at rest in the Hal db.
 When configuration is deployed each property is re-encrypted using the QKS crypto packaging.